Melodee Buzzard’s mother arrested in connection with 9-year-old’s killing after her body is found

 CNN is attempting to determine whether Buzzard has an attorney.

-The young girl’s remains were found by authorities in Utah, the source said.
-It’s not clear when they were found.

-The Utah Department of Public Safety referred CNN to the FBI in Los Angeles.
-The FBI directed requests for comment to the Santa Barbara County Sheriff’s Office, which CNN has reached out to.
+Investigators do not have the murder weapon and it’s unclear as to the motive of the killing as Ashlee is “uncooperative,” authorities said Tuesday.

-Melodee’s paternal grandmother told CNN affiliates KEYT and KSBY that Melodee’s body has been discovered.
-The Santa Barbara County Sheriff’s Office informed the paternal grandmother, Lilly Denes, that her granddaughter’s body had been recovered, KEYT reported.
+Melodee’s paternal grandmother Lilly Denes told CNN affiliates KEYT and KSBY earlier Tuesday the sheriff’s office informed her Melodee’s body had been discovered.

-CNN has reached out to the grandmother, who declined to comment because she is on her way to a news conference.
+CNN has reached out to the grandmother, who declined to comment because she was on her way to the news conference.

-The Santa Barbara County Sheriff’s Office said it will share “major developments” in the investigation at a 2 p.m.
-(5 p.m.
-ET) news conference.
+Brown went through a timeline on Tuesday that explained what led investigators to Melodee’s body.

 Melodee was last seen October 9